anfoss/PCprophet/PCprophet_instructions.md

 ### Import results into Cytoscape

-Both __PPIReport.txt__ and __DifferentialProteinReport.txt__ are fully compatible with Cytoscape import without the need for any additional formatting
+Both __PPIReport.txt__ and  __ppi_network.GraphML__ are fully compatible with Cytoscape import without the need for any additional formatting.
+For additional mapping __DifferentialProteinReport.txt__ can be used to visualize which proteins are differential in the network and which complexes are perturbed

 ### PCProphet specific exceptions and errors